flectra-hq/documentation-user/content/developer/tutorials/getting_started/02_setup.rst

    $ mkdir -p $HOME/src
    $ cd $HOME/src

-Then, clone the two repositories with SSH as explained in the :ref:`Installing Flectra guide
-<setup/install/source/git>`.

 .. tip::
    Cloning the repositories will take a while, enjoy a cup of coffee while you wait.